 Description and Teaching Materials

 Sustainability is a complex term applied to many different contexts in a variety of ways, which can lead to confusion over the meaning of sustainability, and hence how to assess it.
 The Brundtland Commission defined sustainability as 'the ability to meet one's own needs without jeopardizing the ability of future generations to meet their needs.'
 It is characterized by considering environmental, economic, and social factors.
 Inherent to achieving sustainability goals is minimizing environmental impacts while also balancing social and economic needs.
 A commonly used analytical framework, "IPAT," is used to link these dimensions of sustainability to quantifiable metrics of environmental impacts and their drivers:

 Impact = Population x Affluence x Technology

 The Gapminder foundation is an independent institution that provides data and education resources on numerous global-scale topics.
 They built a series of online interactive data tools where users can access and visualize numerous datasets on global issues.
-Here is an introduction to the Gapminder toolkit.
+Here is an introduction to the Gapminder tool.

 Quick outline/overview of the activities in this module: